 Hotels & Stays

-Once you establish the minimum tolerable level that your group can handle, you’ll have a better handle on what kind of places you will need to look for booking.
+Once you establish the minimum tolerable level your group can handle, you’ll have a better handle on what places you will need to look for booking.
 Also, the place will determine the costs and arrangements you’ll need for the group.
 For example, some parties may want their rooms while others can group.

 Transportation

 In some parts of the world, traffic laws, culture, and the side of the road folk drive on changed vastly.
 Unless you are very comfortable driving under different conditions, exploring hired drivers might take a lot of stress off your shoulders.
 Hired drivers also make great individuals for understanding local culture, happenings, language, and more.
 In many ways, they can make interacting with locals easier, especially those you cannot speak directly with due to language barriers.
-Local drivers may even come with you to your destinations and be active local guides.
+Local drivers may accompany you to your destinations and be active local guides.

 There is no one-stop shop for booking transportation, and it will vary worldwide with local companies.
-So do your research and contact agencies directly.
+So, do your research and contact agencies directly.
 Be sure to book in advance, whether it is a private guide/driver, a charter bus, or a rental car.

 Permits & Events

 Depending on your travel plans, if there are important events or places that your trip centers around.
 Make sure you understand if these places require permits or tickets.
-These are limited, may only be sold seasonally, and may be very hard to acquire.
+These are limited, may only be sold seasonally, and may be hard to acquire.
 Some trips may be made or centered around the dates.
 These can be acquired alone.
 For example, if you are planning a group climb of a famous mountain like Mt Rainier in Seattle, WA.
 You cannot just show up and climb that thing.
 Climbing permits are pretty challenging to acquire.
 Failure to plan and understand these risks may leave you wasting the trip.

-Double-check each critical place on your travel plan requires no planning to attend.
+Double-check that each critical place on your travel plan requires no planning to attend.
 Once you understand all the events and permits involved, you can start planning around them.
 Some permits across the world function off a lottery system, to which now you can utilize your entire group as everyone should play the lotto for better odds.
 Pre-book these events and keep the permits and event tickets safe.
-Understand the limits of the permits and event tickets to ensure you don’t miss something that will void them out.
+Understand the limits of the permits and event tickets to ensure you don’t miss something that will void them.
 Some rules or failures to file some paperwork may lead you to ultimate disappointment.

 Where Travel-Wise Is Heading